garden-io/garden/docs/reference/providers/kubernetes.md

 [`kubernetes`](../module-types/kubernetes.md) module types.

 For usage information, please refer to the [guides section](https://docs.garden.io/guides).
-A good place to start is the [Remote Kubernetes guide](../../guides/remote-kubernetes.md) guide if you're connecting to remote clusters.
+A good place to start is the [Remote Kubernetes guide](../../k8s-plugins/remote-k8s/README.md) guide if you're connecting to remote clusters.
-The [Getting Started](../../getting-started/0-introduction.md) guide is also helpful as an introduction.
+The [Quickstart guide](../../basics/quickstart.md) guide is also helpful as an introduction.

 Note that if you're using a local Kubernetes cluster (e.g. minikube or Docker Desktop), the [local-kubernetes provider](./local-kubernetes.md) simplifies (and automates) the configuration and setup quite a bit.